World Wildlife Fund Inc - Funder Overview

 Building on Previous Success:

-Several grant programs, including Forest Restoration Grants and Environmental & Social Impact Grants, are specifically designed to support organizations that have been previously funded by WWF, allowing them to build on earlier work.
+Several grant programmes, including Forest Restoration Grants and Environmental & Social Impact Grants, are specifically designed to support organisations that have been previously funded by WWF, allowing them to build on earlier work.
 This suggests WWF values proven track records and successful prior implementation.

 Nature-Based Solutions: